-26.1 FORM OF DISCOVERY DOCUMENTS.
+26.1 FORM OF DISCOVERY DOCUMENTS

-(a) The party serving interrogatories, pursuant to Rule 33, Fed.
+- (a) The party serving interrogatories pursuant to Fed.
 R. Civ.
-P., requests for production of documents or things, pursuant to Rule 34, Fed.
+P. 33, requests for production pursuant to Fed.
 R. Civ.
-P., or requests for admission pursuant to Rule 36, Fed.
+P. 34, or requests for admission pursuant to Fed.
 R. Civ.
-P., shall provide sufficient space, of not less than one inch, after each such interrogatory or request for the answer, response, or objection thereto.
-Parties are encouraged to serve discovery requests upon the responding person or party by email attachment or by providing a disc, in order to eliminate unnecessary retyping of questions or requests.

-- (b) Parties responding or objecting to discovery requests shall either set forth their answer, response, or objection in the space provided, or shall quote each such interrogatory or request in full immediately preceding the statement of any answer, response, or objection thereto.
+P. 36, shall provide sufficient space, of not less than one inch, after each such interrogatory or request for the answer, response, or objection thereto.
+Parties are encouraged to serve discovery requests upon the responding person or party by email attachment or by providing a disc, in order to eliminate unnecessary retyping of questions or requests. - (b) Parties responding or objecting to discovery requests shall either set forth their answer, response, or objection in the space provided, or shall quote each such interrogatory or request in full immediately preceding the statement of any answer, response, or objection thereto.
 Any privilege log shall cross reference the specific request to which each assertion of privilege pertains.
 A privilege log shall list documents withheld in chronological order, beginning with the oldest document for which a privilege is claimed. - (c) The parties shall number each interrogatory, request, answer, response, or objection sequentially, regardless of the number of sets of interrogatories or requests, throughout the entire course of the action.

-26.2 PROTECTING PERSONAL PRIVACY.
+26.2 PROTECTING PERSONAL PRIVACY

-- (a) Parties are encouraged to avoid unnecessarily memorializing in court filings, social security numbers, full birth dates, bank or other financial account numbers, names of minor children, or other personal information which might contribute to identity theft.
-If a date of birth or an account number must be referenced, it is ordinarily appropriate to use only the year, or the last four digits of the account.
-If names of minor children must be referenced it is appropriate to use the child's initials, or a generic abbreviation such as "CV" for "child victim". - (b) A party deeming it essential to file an otherwise proper document containing personal identifying information which may implicate privacy or security concerns may, upon motion, file an unredacted document under seal, which shall be retained by the Court as part of the record.
-In that event the party shall, in addition, file a redacted copy of the same document showing the general nature of the redaction.
-The redacted copy shall be available on the ECF system.
+- (a) Parties shall omit or, where inclusion is necessary, partially redact from court filings, social security numbers, full dates of birth, bank or other financial account numbers, names of minor children, or other personal information which might contribute to identity theft.
+If a date of birth or an account number must be referenced, unless the assigned judicial officer orders otherwise, and to comply with the policy of the Judicial Conference of the United States and the E-Government Act of 2002, Pub.
+L. No. 107347, parties shall use only the year, or the last four digits of the account.
+If names of minor children must be referenced it is appropriate to use the child's initials, or a generic abbreviation such as "CV" for "child victim." - (b) When a filing is redacted as permitted by subsection (a), the filing party's trial attorney must maintain an un-redacted copy of the filing.
+Upon request, it must be provided to the judge and to counsel for any party.
+Unrepresented parties must provide the Clerk of Court with an un-redacted copy of the filing.

-30.1 DEPOSITIONS.
+30.1 DEPOSITIONS

-(a) Withdrawal of Depositions.
+(a) Withdrawal of Depositions

 Depositions on file shall not be withdrawn during the pendency of the action without leave of the Court.
-After final termination of the action, at the instance of counsel for the party on whose behalf the depositions were filed, they shall be withdrawn or otherwise disposed of as provided in S.D.
-Ohio Civ.
+After final termination of the action, at the instance of counsel for the party on whose behalf the depositions were filed, they shall be withdrawn or otherwise disposed of as provided in S. D. Ohio Civ.
 R. 79.2.

-(b) Depositions Outside of the Southern District of Ohio.
+(b) Depositions Outside of the Southern District of Ohio